nutellayan/cwWorld/use-cases/use-case-5.md

-# USE CASE: 5 Generate Population Report for Top 10 Cities in a Continent organized by population
+# USE CASE: 5 Generate Population Report for Top 10 countries in a continent organized by population

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-*As an employee, I need a report detailing the cities within a specific continent, organized by population size from largest to smallest**.
-The report should include the top 10 populated cities in the continent, so that I can analyze population distributions within continents.*
+*Generate report: Top 10 populated countries in a continent.*

 ### Scope